The Northeastern Value

 (NU code 002199)—available beginning October 1.

-Applying by the February 15 priority filing deadline will ensure that you are considered for the maximum funding available based on your financial need.
 Once all of your information has been submitted and reviewed by the Student Financial Services Office, a financial aid award will be created for you, outlining the funding that you are eligible to receive for the academic year.
 Provided we have received all the necessary application materials, you will receive your financial aid award at the same time as your admission decision.

 *In order to be eligible for need-based financial aid, a student must be a U.S. citizen or a Permanent Resident.
 Information for international students is available here.